-The Oregon Zoo covers 64 acres along a wooded, south-facing hillside, with about 150 feet of elevation change from its highest points near the main entrance to its lowest points near the Predators of the Serengeti exhibit.
+The zoo covers 64 acres along a wooded, south-facing hillside, with about 150 feet of elevation change from its highest points near the main entrance to its lowest points.
 Most pathways, exhibits, restaurants, restrooms and drinking fountains are ADA accessible.

 Loading and unloading for guests using wheelchairs

 Guests who use wheelchairs may load and unload in a TriMet lift zone.
-The loading/unloading zone is to the left of the zoo gates, near the Zoo Store.
+The loading/unloading zone is to the left of the zoo gates, near the gift shop.
 This location allows guests to unload on the passenger or rear side.
-If the primary loading/unloading zone is not available, guests with passengers using a wheelchair may temporarily use the TriMet cutout for buses.
+If the primary loading/unloading zone is not available, guests with passengers using a wheelchair may temporarily use the TriMet bus cutout.

-Handicapped spaces are available near the zoo main entrance with more marked spaces throughout the lot.
-A valid DMV Disabled Parking Permit is required and most spaces are pay-to-park inside Washington Park.
+Accessible spaces are available near the zoo's main entrance, with more marked spaces throughout the lot.
+A valid DMV Disabled Parking Permit is required, and most spaces are pay-to-park inside Washington Park.
 For more information about parking in Washington Park, please visit explorewashingtonpark.org.

-Bags equipped with noise-canceling headphones, sunglasses, fidget tools, verbal cue cards and weighted lap pads are available to guests with sensory needs.
+Bags equipped with noise-canceling headphones, sunglasses, fidget tools, verbal cue cards and weighted lap pads are available to any guests with sensory needs.
 Stop by the reception office to check out a sensory kit for free.
-Prior to attending, download the free KultureCity app to learn about available resources and how to access them and read a social story to prepare for your trip.
+Before attending, download the free KultureCity app to learn about available resources and how to access them and view a social story to prepare for your trip.